tytydraco/yessleep/out/My_dad_ate_my_mom_and_now_hes_on_the_run.md

 “I left early to make dinner,” he said, rounding the corner.
 He looked bizarre.
 He was always a bit detached, but now it was in an unhinged sort of way.
 His tie was loosened.
 One side of his collar stood up like alfalfa.
 And his usually well-groomed hair now hung down in his face, which was slick with perspiration.
 He wore a stained apron over his work suit, and his feet were bare.

-“It’s not even four yet, Dad?”
+“It’s not even four yet, Dad.”

 He stood there for a moment, almost like I hadn’t said anything at all.
 Then he sprang to life.